chenBenTolila/chenBenTolila/README.md

 - 📫 How to reach me: chenbtol@gmail.com

+ 🧠 My projects
+- Final project – A blockchain based car sharing app that allows companies and individuals to rent out their vehicles.
+Includes Solidity based smart contracts, Geth and MetaMask.
+Frontend was developed in React.

 <!--
 **chenBenTolila/chenBenTolila** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.